 The supplier performance section covers indicators that let you understand the quality of your vendors as well as their accessibility and compliance.
 As seen above, the availability rate is a bit lower this quarter which can lead to higher costs for not being able to cover demand.
 On the other hand, employee performance KPIs such as training hours or costs savings per employee can shine a light on areas that could be improved.
 While these are not as critical as cost savings or operational indicators, they are still very important for the success of the department.

 Last but not least, we have the maverick spending by main area.
 Maverick spend is defined as off-contract spending or spending with a non-preferred supplier, and it represents a challenge for many organisations.
 This is because buying from off-contract suppliers is more expensive as you don’t get the discounts that are agreed during the negotiation process with your preferred vendors and it is risky as it might not follow concrete company regulations.
 If it becomes a frequent practice, maverick spend can lead to greater costs.
 Therefore, it is necessary to measure it closely and for different areas.

-Most of the procurement professionals are used to working with raw data, and face difficulties extracting it from various sources – ERP software, databases, csv files, etc. Then comes the problem of presenting it in a meaningful way to stakeholders and decision-makers to allow them to easily understand the big picture and make sound decisions.
+Most procurement professionals are used to working with raw data, and face difficulties extracting it from various sources – ERP software, databases, csv files, etc. Then comes the problem of presenting it in a meaningful way to stakeholders and decision-makers to allow them to easily understand the big picture and make sound decisions.
 Using modern dashboard software like datapine to create professional procurement dashboards is a way to overcome these difficulties and drive your performance forward.
 Are you ready to dive into your own analysis and create stunning dashboards?
-Try datapine for a 14-day trial, for free, and take your procurement department onto the next level!
+Try datapine for a 14-day trial, for free, and take your procurement department to the next level!

 Setup only takes one minute.
 No credit card required!